carmelo0511/AirCare/README.md

 **AirCare** is a cloud-native web application that provides real-time air quality data (AQI) for people with asthma or respiratory sensitivity.
 It leverages a 100% serverless AWS architecture and integrates with the OpenWeatherMap API.
+This project is fully automated: every push to GitHub updates both the frontend (S3/CloudFront) and the backend (AWS Lambda) via CI/CD with GitHub Actions.
+No manual deployments required.
 ---

 ## Deployment on CloudFront